 CT pulmonary angiography

 This test provides a clear picture of the blood flow in the arteries of your lungs.
-It's the most accurate way to diagnose pulmonary embolism, but because it requires a high degree of skill to administer and has potentially serious risks, it's usually performed when other tests fail to provide a definitive diagnosis.
+It's the most accurate way to diagnose a pulmonary embolism.
+But because it requires a high degree of skill to perform and has potentially serious risks, it's usually done when other tests fail to provide a definite diagnosis.

 In some people, this procedure may cause a temporary change in heart rhythm.
 In addition, the dye may cause increased risk of kidney damage in people with reduced kidney function.